alibaba/spring-cloud-alibaba/README.md

 ## Features

-* **Flow control and service degradation**：Flow control for HTTP services is supported by default.
+* **Flow control and service degradation**: Flow control for HTTP services is supported by default.
 You can also customize flow control and service degradation rules using annotations.
 The rules can be changed dynamically.
-* **Service registration and discovery**：Service can be registered and clients can discover the instances using Spring-managed beans, auto integration Ribbon.
+* **Service registration and discovery**: Service can be registered and clients can discover the instances using Spring-managed beans, auto integration Ribbon.
-* **Distributed configuration**：support for externalized configuration in a distributed system, auto refresh when configuration changes.
+* **Distributed configuration**: Support for externalized configuration in a distributed system, auto refresh when configuration changes.
-* **Event-driven**：support for building highly scalable event-driven microservices connected with shared messaging systems.
+* **Event-driven**: Support for building highly scalable event-driven microservices connected with shared messaging systems.
-* **Distributed Transaction**：support for distributed transaction solution with high performance and ease of use.
+* **Distributed Transaction**: Support for distributed transaction solution with high performance and ease of use.
-* **Alibaba Cloud Object Storage**：massive, secure, low-cost, and highly reliable cloud storage services.
+* **Alibaba Cloud Object Storage**: Massive, secure, low-cost, and highly reliable cloud storage services.
 Support for storing and accessing any type of data in any application, anytime, anywhere.
-* **Alibaba Cloud SchedulerX**：accurate, highly reliable, and highly available scheduled job scheduling services with response time within seconds.
+* **Alibaba Cloud SchedulerX**: Accurate, highly reliable, and highly available scheduled job scheduling services with response time within seconds.
-* **Alibaba Cloud SMS**： A messaging service that covers the globe, Alibaba SMS provides convenient, efficient, and intelligent communication capabilities that help businesses quickly contact their customers.
+* **Alibaba Cloud SMS**: A messaging service that covers the globe, Alibaba SMS provides convenient, efficient, and intelligent communication capabilities that help businesses quickly contact their customers.

 For more features, please refer to [Roadmap](https://github.com/alibaba/spring-cloud-alibaba/blob/master/Roadmap.md).